 Created by artist Danae Brissonnet, "Pender Panorama" debuted in 2017 across from the courthouse in downtown Burgaw.
 The artist talked to locals to get a feel for what life was like in the area, and the resulting mural references hog and tobacco farming, wildlife, fishing, railroads and blueberries with intricate details.
 The mural was then completed with help from more community members, bringing the themes full circle.
 While you're in town, grab a cup of iced coffee – plus a bag of beans if you love to brew at home – at Brown Dog Coffee Company a couple of blocks away.

 Chrissy Suralik, owner of Inkspiration Studio Tattoo in Morehead City, is the artist behind multiple pieces of public art that dot the city.
-In 2019, she completed work on a mural at Off the Hook that portrays Cape Lookout Lighthouse and underwater scenes, and stretches across a full front wall, the side wall and the deck of the restaurant overlooking the water.
-As you walk off your chef-prepared Sunday brunch and mimosas at Off the Hook, keep an eye out for the electrical box wraps on Arendell Street – Suralik and other local artists helped bring those to life, too.
+In 2019, she completed work on a mural at The Galley that portrays Cape Lookout Lighthouse and underwater scenes, and stretches across a full front wall, the side wall and the deck of the restaurant overlooking the water.
+As you walk off your chef-prepared Sunday brunch and mimosas, keep an eye out for the electrical box wraps on Arendell Street – Suralik and other local artists helped bring those to life too.

 Manna restaurant owner Billy Mellon came up with the idea for the Second Street Mural and then had it commissioned by local artist Ryan Capron in 2017.
 At the corner of Second and Princess streets just a couple of blocks from the bustling riverwalk, this mural began operating as a nonprofit in 2018 after Mellon noticed how much attention it was receiving.
 Visit the mural's website or pop-up shops around town, purchase merchandise such as T-shirts, tote bags, stickers and more, and all proceeds will be donated to various small charities in the Wilmington area.